Youmy001/apine-framework/README.md

 ## Quick Start a Project

 To quickly start a new project execute the assistant in a web browser located at `http://[domain_name_of_your_project]/apine-framework/install.php` if APIne is used standalone or `http://[domain_name_of_your_project]/vendor/youmy001/apine-framework/install.php` if it is used as a composer package, and follow the steps.
-The assistant will automatically generate a basic config, an empty locale, a .htaccess file, and a basic index.php and will automatically download the lastest version of Composer's binary if you are using the standalone version.
+The assistant will automatically generate a basic config, an empty locale, a .htaccess file, and a basic index.php and will automatically download the latest version of Composer's binary if you are using the standalone version.

 The assistant will also try to import some tables essential for APIne's operation.
 Make sure you already created a database before launching the assistant and that the database is accessible from your project's perspective.